Beloved Florence is one of Italy’s most beautiful and popular cities. It’s definitely my favorite.

 But if you can tear yourself away from the beloved “Cradle of the Renaissance,” Florence’s location in central Italy makes it a splendid long term base for day trips to other gorgeous places in Tuscany.

-Florence's Santa Maria Novella train station is located smack in the city center.
-It quickly connects you to other charming Tuscan towns and villages just crammed with beautiful art, architecture, palazzos, and piazzas.
+From Florence, you can easily reach charming Tuscan towns and villages that are just crammed with beautiful art, architecture, palazzos, and piazzas.
 Not to mention some of the best pasta and chianti in Italy.

 I usually like to road trip in Europe.
 It gives you maximum flexibility and is faster, especially for out of the way destinations without good connections.